TheAcharya/MarkersExtractor/README.md

 ### Intended Behaviour & Logic

-The tool will only parse markers of your project's main timeline.
+The tool operates on a single Final Cut Pro timeline.
+If the FCPXML data contains a project, the project's main timeline will be used.
+If a standalone clip is present instead of a project, the clip's timeline will be used.

 Markers nested deep within compound, multicam or synchronized clips will be ignored.

 ### Developer Library